tynasello/food-delivery-app/README.md

 <br>

 Create an account and sign in, or use the following user credentials: username: Kevin, password: 87654321.
+When first logging in, the server will take a second to boot up.
+This is a limitation of Heroku's free subscription tier.
+See [here](https://stackoverflow.com/questions/2606190/why-are-my-basic-heroku-apps-taking-two-seconds-to-load#:~:text=Therefore%2C%20Heroku%20cuts%20down%20on,it%20takes%20time%20to%20reload.).

 <br>